Enable enhanced networking with ENA on your EC2 instances - Amazon Elastic Compute Cloud

 • Ensure that the instance has internet connectivity.

 • If you have important data on the instance that you want to preserve, you should back that data up now by creating an AMI from your instance.
-Updating kernels and kernel modules, as well as enabling the enaSupport attribute, might render incompatible instances or operating systems unreachable.
+Updating the ENA kernel driver and enabling the enaSupport attribute might render incompatible instances or operating systems unreachable.
 If you have a recent backup, your data will still be retained if this happens.

 • Linux instances – Launch the instance using a supported version of the Linux kernel and a supported distribution, so that ENA enhanced networking is enabled for your instance automatically.
 For more information, see ENA Linux Kernel Driver Release Notes.